yashu1wwww/Imdb-auto-ratings/README.md

 # Imdb-auto-ratings
 Imdb auto ratings using selenium with python

+## I just created code for fun, whether it runs or not, that's it

 Change "13,17 &" in the code with the email and password of your IMDb account.
 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.

 Place it in the designated folder, then open the command prompt on that particular folder and enter "im.py"

 👉Imdb Auto Ratings